 Ostomy Bag Covers & Quality of Life

-In a well-designed study of Veterans with colostomies, ileostomies, or urostomies, we will fit each one with our carbon impregnated, moisture wicking comfortable stoma pouch bag cover StomaCloak donated for this purpose.
+In a well-designed study of Veterans with colostomies, ileostomies, or urostomies, we will fit each one with our molecule impregnated, moisture wicking comfortable stoma pouch bag cover StomaCloak donated for this purpose.

 We will ask quality of life questions prospectively, then again after use of the cover.
 In this way, we will gather evidence as to the ability of this device to limit the perceived odor of ostomies, improve dryness of the appliance, muffle the noises made by the motion of the bag, and improve concealment overall.